Career Honors & Awards

 In addition to being the hitting coach, Miller also tutors the Husker catchers.
-She has made an impact in that area as well, as she has coached three different catchers to a total of five all-conference honors in her first six seasons.
+She has made an impact in that area as well, as she has coached three different catchers to a total of five all-conference honors in six seasons.
 Taylor Edwards became the first Nebraska catcher to earn All-America accolades when she was a third-team selection as a freshman in 2011.
 Edwards became a two-time All-American when she was named a first-team All-American in 2014.
-No Husker catcher had earned all-conference accolades in the eight seasons prior to Miller's arrival.
+Edwards was the 2014 NFCA Division I Catcher of the Year.

 The Huskers showed tremendous offensive improvement under Miller in 2009.
 Her instruction had an immediate impact, as the Huskers scored at least 10 runs in each of their first three games in 2009, matching a feat that had been accomplished only one other time in the storied history of Husker softball.
 Nebraska went on to set a school record for sacrifice flies (15), hit batters (48), walks per game (3.4) and number of players hitting a home run (10) in Miller's first season, and the sacrifice fly and individual home run records still stand.
 Nebraska also posted the third-best on-base percentage (.382) in program history in 2009, while averaging the fifth-most runs per game (5.64) and finishing with the sixth-best batting average (.277).